scigoli/test-postman/authentication.md

 # Explore and test MailUp REST API with one click
 This repository holds a series of Postman collections demonstrating a variety of use cases for the MailUp REST API.
 More information about our APIs can be found on [this page](http://help.mailup.com/display/mailupapi/Getting+started+with+the+MailUp+API).

 These examples have been created for use with the Postman utility.
-If you want to know more about how we are using Postman please check out [this page](postman-info.md)
+[Learn more about how we are using Postman](postman-info.md)

 For each one of these use cases we provide a "**Run in Postman**" button to download the use cases and test them with your account and a **public documentation page** that you can browse if you simply want to learn which methods have to be used to implement a specific behavior.